 Step 5: Write a Catchy Subject Line

-Here a step that often gets overlooked or underdeveloped.
+Here is a step that often gets overlooked or underdeveloped.
 The subject line of your email will be the ‘hook’ that prompts the recipient to open it.
-Internet users receive dozens of email everyday, and if you don’t want your message getting lost in the clutter, you need to develop a subject line that jumps out and say “Hey you!
+Internet users receive dozens of email every day, and if you don’t want your message getting lost in the clutter, you need to develop a subject line that jumps out and say “Hey you!
 Open me!”

 Try to put yourself in the customer’s shoes; would you take the time out of your day to open an email with your selected subject line?
 If not, you can bet that your audience won’t either.